 A Childcare Provider must be registered with Care Inspectorate Wales(CIW) if they look after children under the age of 12 and plan to operate for more than two hours a day.
 If your Childcare Provider is registered with CIW, they will have a CIW Registration Number which they should be able to give you.
-Your Childcare Provider must be registered with CIW if you wish to claim the childcare element of the Working Tax Credit.
+Your Childcare Provider must be registered with CIW if you wish to use Tax-Free Childcare

 7) What should I check for when looking for childcare?

 Read our guide to choosing the most suitable childcare for your child here.

 8) How do I find Childcare in my area:

 A comprehensive list of childcare, activities and family services throughout the county can be found at monfis.org.uk

 Alternatively, you can email email@example.com or ring 01633 644527 during office hours.